Are Dogecoin, Bitcoin and other cryptocurrencies bouncing back after China mining crash?

 Dogecoin’s price bounced back from the red on Tuesday night and Wednesday morning after CoinDesk recorded a 24 hour low for the coin of £0.117023.

-Yesterday’s figure saw its biggest dip in the last 30 days after its value skyrocketed in May to an all time high of £0.533187.
+Tuesday’s figures saw the coin’s biggest dip in the last 30 days after its value skyrocketed in May to an all time high of £0.533187.

+The continuing hype around Dogecoin in particular looks to keep it as stable as possible despite the coin’s considerable volatility.

 Dogecoin price predictions following this latest tumble have put hopes of the coin finally reaching $1 worth or above anytime soon slightly further out of reach.